tijaz17skane/ADLM-Inherently-Interpretable-Segmentation/README.md

 # train on Cityscapes, with similarity loss, ImageNet pretraining
 python -m segmentation.train cityscapes_kld_imnet <your_training_run_name>

-#FOR Medical Decathlon for Pancreas
+# train on Medical Decathlon for Pancreas
 python -m segmentation.train mds_new <your_training_run_name>

 ```